sdonohoo/forecasting/energy_load/problem1/README.md

    ```bash
    docker login --username tsperf --password <ACR Access Key> tsperf.azurecr.io
    ```
+   If want to execute docker commands without sudo as a non-root user, you need to create a Unix group and add users to it by following the instructions [here](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user).

 5. Pull a Docker image from ACR
    You can pull a Docker image associated with a certain benchmark by